ehwus/cv/README.md

 I care about making technology a more inclusive space, and try to read as much as I can on this subject.
 I'm also interested in the open source movement, and digital privacy in our increasingly surveilled world.

-I love learning languages, over-exercising, and making music of all kinds. 🎸🥁 🎹
+I love learning languages, playing sports, and making music of all kinds. 🎸🥁 🎹